Knowing how to plant cherry trees the right way is essential for them thrive in your garden.

 Follow these simple rules, and you'll be planting your own backyard orchard in no time:

 - Begin by digging the hole for your tree.
-‘It needs to be about three times as wide as the tree’s roots and deep enough to allow planting at the same depth the tree was in the field,’ says Fellow.
+‘It needs to be about three times as wide as the tree’s roots and deep enough to allow planting at the same depth the tree was in the field,’ says Fellows.
 ‘Note the change in color on the trunk.’

 - You can add some compost to the soil, but don’t overdo it.
 You must ensure this is mixed in with the soil outside of the hole, otherwise the roots will confine themselves to the planting area and the tree won't grow as strong.